junglok/tem-docs/docs/service/tools.md

 ## **GCtfFind**

 **Description**
-> GCtfFind is a new application that robustly estimates the contrast transfer function (CTF) of cryoET tilt series and cryoEM micrographs, essential information needed for cryoET subtomogram averaging and cryoEM single-particle reconstruction.
+> GCtfFind is a new application that robustly estimates the contrast transfer function (CTF) of cryoET tilt series and cryoEM micrographs—essential information for cryoET subtomogram averaging and cryoEM single-particle reconstruction.

 **URL**
 > [https://github.com/czimaginginstitute/GCtfFind](https://github.com/czimaginginstitute/GCtfFind)